arhohuttunen/coding-revolution/content/post/spring-boot-testing-strategy/index.md

 }
 ```

-Like we already saw in the previous articles, the Spring Boot test slices like `@WebMvcTest` and `@DataJpaTest` allow us to write focused tests for only a part of the application.
+The Spring Boot test slices like `@WebMvcTest` and `@DataJpaTest` allow us to write focused tests for only a part of the application.
 These slices only load part of the application context, making the tests run faster.

 ## Simulate External Dependencies